matteodri/owl-energy-monitor/README.md

 `java -jar target/owl-energy-monitor-<version>.jar`

 Build, create, start, and attach to the containers of the Owl Energy Monitor service with Docker Compose.
+Add _-d_ to run in detached mode.

 `docker-compose -f docker/docker-compose.yml up`